codeadamca/php-contact-form/README.md

-# A Basic PHP and Contact Form
+# A Basic PHP Contact Form

 A basic starting point for creating a PHP contact form.